zoltan-baba/forestry.io/src/serverless/atomic-algolia/README.md

 To create your `.env` file, run:

 ```
-cp .env.stub .env
+cp ./config/.env.stub ./config/.env
 ```

-Then open up `.env` and provide the values for `ALGOLIA_APP_ID` and `ALGOLIA_ADMIN_KEY` from your Algolia account.
+Then open up `config/.env` and provide the values for `ALGOLIA_APP_ID` and `ALGOLIA_ADMIN_KEY` from your Algolia account.

-Next, open up `indexes.js` and update the example index with your actual Algolia index information.
+Next, open up `config/indexes.js` and update the example index with your actual Algolia index information.
 E.g,

 ```
 [